 Proof of Identity and Citizenship

-You will need proof of identity and citizenship regardless of where you move.
+You will need proof of identity and citizenship regardless of where you plan to move.
 The most common form of identification is a valid passport.
 Most countries require a six-month validity period at the time of the visa application.
-You won’t be allowed into another country with an expired passport.
+You won't be allowed into another country with an expired passport.

-• Original proof of citizenship (birth certificate)
+Original proof of citizenship (birth certificate).

-The processing usually takes six to eight weeks, while expedited passports can take up to three weeks.
+Processing usually takes six to eight weeks, while expedited passports can take up to three weeks.

 Proof of Financial Stability

-Accepted proof includes:
+Accepted proof of income includes:

 Background Checks